 VIMT Usage Report

-This report provides details about calls where Cisco devices and third-party SIP devices used Video Integration for Microsoft Teams (VIMT) to join Microsoft Teams meetings.
+This report provides details about calls where Cisco devices and third-party SIP devices are used Video Integration for Microsoft Teams (VIMT) to join Microsoft Teams meetings.

 Column Name